 We wanted to love Bruges.
 We really did.
-What could be better than a fairytale town filled with old buildings, legendary Belgian beers and food like mussels, waffles, and fries?
+What could be better than a fairytale town filled with old buildings, legendary Belgian beers, and food like mussels, waffles, and fries?
 And then we arrived.
 Although we enjoyed our stay at a charming hotel and drank more than our fair share of the wonderful local beer, we were sorely disappointed to find Bruges teeming with annoying tourists.

 Rachele and Gábor from Surfing The Planet prefer Bruges.
 Read here why:

 The two Flemish cities of Bruges and Ghent are both very popular destinations.
 You often hear people discuss whether one or the other is a more interesting travel destination.
-Fans of Ghent say that Bruges is like a medieval Disneyland, while those who love Bruges say that Ghent is much larger and populated; hence the charm of the medieval city centre is less outstanding.
-In my opinion, both provide a completely different, but unique travel experience, and it’s only a question of taste.
-If I had to choose a city to live in, probably I would pick Ghent, which is much more a real city.
-Nevertheless, as a traveler, my love is for Bruges, which is one of those few places where you can feel yourself in a fairy tale medieval environment, especially in low season and at night, when you are not surrounded by tourist hordes.
-There are so many things to do in Bruges, but walking by the canals between illuminated buildings and gazing at their reflection, while you imagine yourself in those long forgotten times, is just too special.
+Fans of Ghent say that Bruges is like a medieval Disneyland, while those who love Bruges say that Ghent is much larger and more populated; hence the charm of the medieval city center is less outstanding.

 Heather & John from Roaming Around The World prefer Ghent.
 Read here why:

 Ghent just seems to have a slightly more laidback atmosphere to it, which is likely influenced by the youth attending Ghent University.
-This perhaps has also led to a greater prevalence of budget-friendly food options in Ghent, compared to the many pricey restaurants we found throughout Bruges.
+This perhaps has also led to a greater prevalence of budget-friendly food options in Ghent compared to the many pricey restaurants we found throughout Bruges.

 Ghent also gets really fun at night, as the town literally lights up!
 Although I’m a huge fan of the beers at Straffe Hendrick brewery in Bruges, we enjoy the brewpub culture more in Ghent.
-And there are many brewpubs, from Waterhuis aan de Bierkant with its novel-sized menu to the famed Dulle Griet pub where you must give up a shoe for the bartender to hold as collateral in exchange for the expensive beer glass.
+And there are many brewpubs, from Waterhuis aan de Bierkant with its novel-sized menu to the famed Dulle Griet pub, where you must give up a shoe for the bartender to hold as collateral in exchange for the expensive beer glass.

-Speaking of drinking, perhaps the final reason why we give the edge to Ghent is because drinking on the waterways is prohibited in Bruges.
+Speaking of drinking, perhaps the final reason why we give the edge to Ghent is that drinking on the waterways is prohibited in Bruges.
 Meanwhile, Ghent has boat tours that involve sparkling cava or Belgian beer.
 Yes, please!

 Kemkem & Federico from Next Bite of Life prefer Ghent.
 Read here why: